Albania experiences

 To sum up; yes we will travel to Albania for the third time next year🫶

-We had two bad restaurant experiences in 2 weeks, quite a few in my opinion, considering we ate out every day!
+We had two bad restaurant experiences in two weeks, which I thought was pretty low considering we ate out every day!

 We had one rainy day, otherwise it was over +30c and sunny ☀️

 Tourism in Albania is growing all the time.
-Try to give the locals a bit of grace.
-They have a lot to learn with everything as tourism is growing at this rate, and inevitably prices will rise.
+Try to give the locals a bit of grace – they have a lot to learn about everything, too, with tourism rising at this rate, and inevitably prices will rise.

-I also think that you have a bit of influence on the fact that you don’t choose the restaurant that’s on the busiest promenade that’s full of tourists.
-They are more expensive, as in other countries.
+I also think that you have some influence on not choosing the restaurant that is on the busiest promenade that is full of tourists.
+They are more expensive in other countries too.

-Of course, all the price screwing etc. it’s not ok.
-Luckily we haven’t had any of those and we got good and friendly service, all the accommodation we stayed in was more than we could have hoped for🙏
+Of course, all the price screwing etc. not ok.
+Fortunately, we have not had any of these, and received good and friendly service.
+All the accommodations we stayed in were more than we could have hoped for🙏

 Rosa Antman